-The change in polyoxometalate redox activity upon connection of monomers 1 and 2 into PPy-1 and PPy-2 was examined by cyclic voltammetry.
-The films (Figure 8a) show a well-defined reversible electrochemical behavior at slightly negatively shifted redox potentials (ca. -0.55 V) compared to the monomers (Figure S1 in the SI) and a fast redox process on the CV time scale is indicated by a small peak potential separation of 40 mV.
-This, and the linear dependence of the reduction current on scan rate (Figure 8d), confirms the presence of a surface confined POM species - after the CV is corrected for the slope resulting from resistance, the separation becomes 0 mV (Figure S5 in the SI).
-To investigate film stability, consecutive cyclic voltammograms were carried out from 0 V to -0.75 V on films of 10 deposition cycles.
-These show that on the CV timescale the resulting film of the PPy-1 co-polymer can undergo around 15 redox cycles (see Figure 8c) with only minimal changes, indicating the high stability of these films, due to the covalent linkage between the Lindqvist derivative and pyrrole units.
-This is clearly evident when comparing PPy-1 with an analogue made by the inclusion of $[Mo_6O{19}]^{2-}$ in underivatised PPy, the latter showed a large decrease in the current intensity with shifting to less negative potential when moving from the redox cycle 1 to 2, see Figure 8b.
-Similar results indicating loss of POM were obtained for an analogue made by the inclusion of the arylimido-derivatised $[Mo_6O{18}NArI]^{2-}$ cluster in PPy (Figure S6 in the SI), showing that the improved stability of PPy-1 and PPy-2 is not simply a result of the bulky, appended organic group helping entrap the POM in the PPy matrix.
+reversible electrochemical behavior at slightly negatively shifted redox potentials (ca. -0.55 V) compared to the monomers (Figure S1 in the SI), and a fast redox process on the CV time scale is indicated by a small peak potential separation of 40 mV.
+This, and the linear dependence of the reduction current on scan rate (Figure 8d), confirms the presence of a surface-confined POM species; after the CV is corrected for the slope resulting from resistance, the separation becomes 0 mV (Figure S5 in the SI).
+To investigate film stability, consecutive cyclic voltammograms were carried out from 0 to -0.75 V on films of 10 deposition cycles.
+These show that on the CV time scale the resulting film of the PPy-1 copolymer can undergo around 15 redox cycles (see Figure 8c) with only minimal changes, indicating the high stability of these films, due to the covalent linkage between the Lindqvist derivative and pyrrole units.
+This is clearly evident when comparing PPy-1 with an analogue made by the inclusion of [Mo6O19]2- in underivatized PPy; the latter showed a large decrease in the current intensity and shift to a less negative potential when moving from redox cycle 1 to 2; see Figure 8b.
+Similar results indicating loss of POM were obtained for an analogue made by the inclusion of the arylimido-derivatized [Mo6O18NArI]2- cluster in PPy (Figure S6 in the SI), showing that the improved stability of PPy-1 and PPy-2 is not simply a result of the bulky, appended organic group helping entrap the POM in the PPy matrix.